• Home

 What flowers work best for pressing in the microwave?

-The list of twenty-five flowers, leaves, and herbs that I shared here are ideal for pressing.
-But, I’ve found fresh flowers and plants that are of low moisture work best for a microwave press.
+The list of twenty-five flowers, leaves, and herbs that I shared here is ideal for pressing.
+But I’ve found that fresh flowers and plants of low moisture work best for a microwave press.
 And it is generally a good idea to avoid white flowers because they tend to brown more easily when heated.
-Bright colored flowers, on the other hand, retain their hues much better.
+Bright-colored flowers, on the other hand, retain their hues much better.

 Follow these step-by-step instructions on how to press flowers in the microwave for great results!